dictionaria/iquito/raw/intro.md

 **Locative postpositions**

 A subset of Iquito postpositions are morphologially complex elements that include spatial semantics.
-They obligatorily bear the same locative suffixes borne by locative nouns, as in (39).
+They obligatorily bear the same locative suffixes borne by locative nouns, as exemplified in (39).
 Like locative nouns, most locative postpositions exhibit a ‘default’ form, which serves as its citation form; the root consists of the citation form stripped of its locative suffix.

 <table class="unstyled">
 <tbody>